Jameshall159/WPD2Coursework/README.md

 You can then visit the application in browser at: localhost:8080

 The initial screen will be the ablation login.
 You must create an account so please go to register where you can do so.

+Once logged in, you can use the system by adding a milestone and completing most of the features from the above list.

 ## Technology stack used in the project